 Expelling Malema from the ANC might silence his calls for naturalization but will it also anger his supporters?
 “Economists say nationalization would bankrupt the state and cost South Africa twice the annual national budget just to buy out the mining firms.”

 Zuma is hoping for re-election at the ANC party polls in 2012 and wants to run for a second term as president in the 2014 South African national elections.
 The ANC Youth League would like to see Zuma replaced by Deputy President Kgalema Motlanthe.

-His wealth became the subject of a police investigation after a local Johannesburg newspaper reported he was the beneficiary of a trust fund that allegedly received kickbacks from businesses granted valuable government tenders (see July 28th blog post).
+His wealth was the subject of a police investigation after a local Johannesburg newspaper reported he was the beneficiary of a trust fund that allegedly received kickbacks from businesses granted valuable government tenders (see July 28th blog).

 On September 3 the ANC adjourned the disciplinary hearing against Malema until Sunday, September 11th.